Neuro-BERT: Rethinking Masked Autoencoding for Self-supervised Neurological Pretraining: Related Work

 \subsection{Contrastive Learning}

 Contrastive learning methods learn instance-level discriminative representations by extracting invariant features over distorted views of the same data point.
 MoCo~\cite{cvpr2020moco} adopted a large memory bank to introduce enough informative negative samples, while SimCLR~\cite{chen2020simple} adopted a larger batch size to replace the memory bank mechanism.
-BYOL~\cite{nips2020byol} and its variants~\cite{chen2020simsiam,chen2021empirical} further eliminates the requirement of negative samples, using various techniques to avoid representation collapse.
+BYOL variants~\cite{nips2020byol, chen2020simsiam,chen2021empirical,iccv2021dino} and Barlow Twins variants~\cite{zbontar2021barlow} further eliminate the requirement of negative samples, using various techniques to avoid representation collapse.
 Motivated by the success of contrastive learning in CV, some research endeavors are made to adopt contrastive learning onto time series~\cite{9414752, ijcai2021-324}.
-TS-TCC~\cite{ijcai2021-324} proposed to contrast time series from both temporal and contextual domains using different augmentation techniques on different views of the signal.
+TS-TCC~\cite{ijcai2021-324} and CoST~\cite{iclr2022CoST} proposed to contrast time series from both temporal and contextual domains using different augmentation techniques on different views of the signal.
 In particular, they randomly add noise and re-scale one view of the signal while segmenting, rearranging, and re-scaling the other view as data augmentation.
-Due to the high variability of neurophysiological signals, applying contrastive learning directly to neurophysiological representation learning inevitably introduces additional hyper-parameters making the augmentation-related parameter tuning a troublesome task.
+Similarly, SSL-EEG~\cite{banville2021uncovering} involves three pre-text tasks: relative positioning, temporal shuffling, and contrastive predictive coding.
+Due to the high variability of neurological signals, applying contrastive learning directly to neurological representation learning inevitably introduces additional hyper-parameters making the augmentation-related parameter tuning a troublesome task.
 The natural clustering property induced by pulling near similar representations and pushing away dissimilar samples makes the learned representations linearly separable.
-Linear probing~\cite{chen2020simple} is therefore commonly adopted to evaluate performances of contrastive-based methods.
-However, it misses the opportunity of learning strong but non-linear features, which limits the power of deep learning.
-Thus, in this work, we aim to maximize the performance of the model on downstream tasks with an end-to-end fine-tuning protocol~\cite{chen2020simsiam, bao2021beit, he2021masked}.
+Linear probing~\cite{chen2020simple} is therefore commonly adopted to evaluate the performances of contrastive-based methods.
+However, it misses the opportunity to learn strong but non-linear features, which limits the power of deep learning.
+Thus, in this work, we aim to maximize the performance of the model on downstream tasks with the fine-tuning protocol~\cite{chen2020simsiam, bao2021beit, he2021masked}.